itsbradwhite/self-service-printer-installer-Python-3-/README.md

 April 2022 - I updated this script to Python 3 so it will work on MacOS Monterey 12.3+

-You will stil need to ship Python 3 to users, check out MacAdmins Python 3 release.
+You will still need to ship Python 3 to users, check out MacAdmins Python 3 release.

 Present users with a GUI to install printers on their Mac via Self Service (with Magic™)